Where’s My hat?

 I was beginning to see there was nothing easy about going outside to produce an outdoor show.

 And then there were the unexpected things.
 I had recently purchased contac lenses and was still getting used to them.
-As we hiked to the Jump Creek waterfall in early spring for my first standup, I had a bad habit of picking at foliage along the trail.
-It didn’t affect the standup, but by the next morning, my face had swollen, and I couldn’t open one of my eyes.
+As we hiked to Jump Creek Falls in the Owyhees for my first standup, I was lost in thought trying to memorize my lines and didn't realize I had been brushing against foliage along the trail.
+It didn’t affect the standup that day, but by the next morning, my face had swollen, and I couldn’t open one of my eyes.
 I didn’t realize just how much the poison ivy had altered the contour of my face until one of my friends approached me and asked if I was Bruce’s brother.

 ------------------------------